-1: Choosing an individual wall post's or photo's privacy settingsWhile posting your photo or post, click on the down arrow left to the post button.
-Select Custom from the drop-down menu.
-Using the pop-up, select who you wish to make a post visible to.
-You can select if you wish to show a post to friends, friends of friends or specific people or a specific list of people.
+1: Selecting an individual wall post's or photo's privacy settingsWhile posting your photo or post, click on the Audience selection option at the top left corner next to your name in the Create post dialog box.
+Select Custom on the following dialog box.
+Using the Share with option in the next dialog box, select who you wish to make the post visible to.
+You can select whether you wish to show the post to friends, friends of friends or specific people or a specific list of people.

-2: Limiting the Audience for an entire albumThis is much similar to setting the audience for an individual picture.
-Just go to your albums, click on the Settings icon on the bottom right of the album whose privacy settings you wish to customize.
-Then select Custom from the drop down menu.
-The options Facebook offers are almost the same as those for an individual photo, however there is one difference.
+2: Limiting the audience for an entire albumThis is much similar to setting the audience for an individual post or an individual picture.
+Just go to the album whose privacy settings you wish to change, click on the Audience selection option on the top left of the album.
+Then, select Custom from the dialog box that opens.
+The options Facebook offers are the same as those for an individual photo or post, however there is one difference.

-Go to your Privacy Settings, and then go to "Limit the audience for posts you've shared with friends of friends or Public?."
-Then click on the "Limit Old Posts" button.
-In the pop-up, click Confirm.
+Then, in the right hand column, click on the Limit Past Posts option next to the "Limit the audience for posts you've shared with friends of friends or Public?" sub-section under the Your activity section.
+Then, click on the "Limit Past Posts" button at the bottom of the informational message that displays.
+In the pop-up, click Limit Past Posts.
 This is a permanent change and cannot be undone.
-However, all those tagged and their friends would still be able to see your posts.
-To prevent this, you will have to change each post's settings individually.
+However, all those tagged, and their friends, would still be able to see the posts in which they are tagged in.
+To prevent this, you will have to change each post's or photo's privacy settings individually.

 Step 2: Limiting Future Posts and Photos

 You can also select who gets tagged in your content to further prevent your content from appearing in front of unwanted eyes.
-To do this, go to your Privacy Settings from the Settings icon located at the top right of the blue Facebook bar.
-Then, in Privacy Settings, click on Timeline and Tagging.
-Then under, "How can I manage tags people add and tagging suggestions?", select Enabled to review tags that friends add to your posts.
+To do this, click on your profile picture at the top right corner of your screen.
+In the dropdown menu, click on Settings & privacy > Settings.
+Then, click on Profile and Tagging in the left hand column.
+Then under the Reviewing section, toggle on the button next to the Review tags people add to your posts before the tags appear on Facebook? option.

 Facebook's privacy settings take some time to adjust but once you are done, you will never have to worry about your content ending up in front of unwanted users.